 At the heart of the new data protection legislation in Mauritius is the notion of consent.
 The Act imposes a duty on data controllers and "data processors" (ie, those who process personal data on behalf of data controllers) to seek and obtain the consent of persons whose data they wish to process and empowers data subjects to give and/or withdraw their consent at any point in time.

-A data subject is defined as a person who may be identified or may become identifiable by reference to features including, but not limited to, his or her name, identification number, location data and physiological, genetic, mental, economic, cultural or social identity.
+A data subject is defined as a person who may be identified or may become identifiable by reference to features including their name, identification number, location data and physiological, genetic, mental, economic, cultural or social identity.

 The consent given by data subjects should be free, specific, informed and unambiguous, and can either be in the form of a statement or a clear affirmative action to signify their consent to the data controllers.

-Under the Act, any local or foreign individual or organisation handling or processing the personal data of Mauritian data subjects must seek the consent of their data subjects and register themselves with the Commissioner in order to act as a data controller or processor in Mauritius.
+Under the Act, any local or foreign individual or organisation handling or processing the personal data of Mauritian data subjects must seek the consent of their data subjects and register themselves with the data protection commissioner of the Data Protection Office (the "Commissioner") in order to act as a data controller or processor in Mauritius.

 With regard to the transfer of personal data outside Mauritius, a controller or a processor may transfer personal data to another country where any of the following conditions has been met: